dwallet-labs/dwallet-network/sdk/kms/README.md

 ## AWS KMS Signer

-The AWS KMS Signer allows you to leverage AWS's Key Management Service to sign Sui transactions.
+The AWS KMS Signer allows you to leverage AWS's Key Management Service to sign Ika transactions.

 ### Usage